 Dyadic research has become immensely popular in the social and behavioral sciences.
 When two people interact in a relationship, the outcome of each person can be affected by both his or her own inputs and his or her partner's inputs.
 The Actor-Partner Interdependence Model (APIM) offers an appealing approach to model such dyadic behavior (Kenny, Kashy, & Cook, 2006).
-Indeed, it allows to simulataneously study the influence of a person's own predictor variable on his or her own outcome variable, which is called the actor effect, and on the outcome variable of the partner, which is called the partner effect, while allowing for nonindependence in the two persons' responses.
+Indeed, it allows to simultaneously study the influence of a person's own predictor variable on his or her own outcome variable, which is called the actor effect, and on the outcome variable of the partner, which is called the partner effect, while allowing for nonindependence in the two persons' responses.
 Typically, two types of dyads are considered.
-Dyads are called distinguishable when the two persons from all the dyads can be ordered in the same way (for example, for hetero couples, persons within a dyad can be ordered by gender).
+Dyads are called distinguishable when the two persons from all the dyads can be ordered in the same way (e.g., for hetero couples, persons within a dyad can be ordered by gender).
 Indistinguishable dyads occur when no ordering of persons exists within a dyad (like twins, for example).
-The left panel of figure 1 shows a graphical presentation of the APIM with two distinguishable dyad members and an X and Y variable for each.
-The variables $X_1$ and $X_2$ represent the predictor variables of persons 1 and 2 of a dyad, respectively, whereas $Y_1$ and $Y_2$ represent the outcome variables for the two members.
-The model contains two actor effects $a_1$ and $a_2$ (represented by the horizontal arrows), and two partner effects $p{12}$ and $p{21}$ (represented by the diagonal arrows).
+The left panel of Figure 1 shows a graphical presentation of the APIM with two distinguishable dyad members and an X and Y variable for each.
+The variables X_1 and X_2 represent the predictor variables of persons 1 and 2 of a dyad, respectively, whereas Y_1 and Y_2 represent the outcome variables for the two members.
+The model contains two actor effects a_1 and a_2 (represented by the horizontal arrows), and two partner effects p{12} and p{21} (represented by the diagonal arrows).
 The curved arrow on the left reflects the correlation between the predictor variables, while the one on the right represents the correlation between the error terms.
 An alternative but underutilized model (Ledermann & Kenny, 2012) to explore dyadic influences is the Common Fate Model (CFM).
 When a construct representing a common fate variable exists at the level of the dyad rather than at the individual level, the CFM is more appropriate (right panel of Figure 1).
 In contrast, self-referential or partner-referential measures that are expected to represent individual behaviors or attitudes are more suitable for the APIM.
-We will focus here on the APIM, which has clearly dominated the dyadic literature with more than 150 publications over the last 3 years (Kenny & Ledermann, 2012).
+We will focus here on the APIM, which has clearly dominated the dyadic literature with more than 150 publications over the last three years (Kenny & Ledermann, 2012).